 Ten miles north of Santa Cruz lies the quaint, 19th century coastal town of Davenport.
 Perched on dramatic coastal bluffs, the tiny town is home to huge scenery and historic buildings filled with contemporary eateries.
 Here’s what you’ll enjoy on a quick stroll through the cozy hamlet.

 What was once a roadside gas station and market is now a central hub for hungry visitors.
 Grab a seat inside the atmospheric dining room with exposed rafters or outside on the coveted front patio with peeks of the ocean beyond.
 Just save room for ice cream or a pastry from their bakery counter.

 This is a convivial, all-day eatery housed in the Davenport Cash Store, built in 1977 after the original 1906 structure burned down.
-The restaurant draws both visitors and a tight community of locals who gather for local dishes and weekly live music.
+The restaurant draws both visitors and a tight community of locals who gather for local dishes.
 Don’t feel like driving?
 Upstairs, you’ll find a handful of guest rooms with views of the crashing surf across Highway 1.

 Immediately across the road from Davenport’s eateries are its picturesque coastal bluffs.
 Explore the grassy terraces via a trail that winds along the edge with knock-out views of the Pacific.
 Peer to the north and you’ll spy the remains of an old pier rising from the surf.